cityofasheville/wheres-parking/README.md

 Where's Parking site: http://cityofasheville.github.io/wheres-parking/ (it's served from the gh-pages branch of this repo)

-It is (NOT?) embedded in the City’s website here: http://www.ashevillenc.gov/Departments/ParkingServices/FindParking.aspx
+It is embedded in the City’s website here: https://www.ashevillenc.gov/service/find-real-time-parking-in-parking-garages/

 You can grab the feeds from these AWS S3 buckets: